If VWF has set you back, we'll help you move forward

 The date of knowledge is the date that you became aware of your injury, or could, with reasonable diligence, have been aware.
 I most cases the date of knowledge for a VWF claim will be the date of diagnosis.

-No win, no fee vibration White Finger compensation claims
+Can I make a no win, no fee vibration White Finger claim?

 Find out more about how no win, no fee claims work